[Yonezawa City, Yamagata Prefecture] Visit a hot spring connected to the Uesugi family of the Yonezawa Domain

 Google Map

-Onogawa Onsen, where the remains of the Yonezawa clan's salt factory remain.
+Onogawa Onsen, where the remains of the Yonezawa Domain's saltworks remain

-Onogawa Onsen is a hot spring with a history of about 1,200 years, and is said to have been opened by Ononokomachi, a poet of the Heian period who was praised as an unparalleled beauty.
-It is said that Ono no Komachi fell ill when he visited the area to look for his girlfriend's father, and upon receiving a message from Yakushi Nyorai, she bathed in the hot springs, recovered from her illness, and regained her beauty.
+Onogawa Onsen is a hot spring with a history of about 1,200 years, said to have been discovered by Ono no Komachi, a poet of the Heian period who was acclaimed as a peerless beauty.
+It is said that Ono no Komachi fell ill while visiting the area in search of her father, but after receiving a message from Medicine Buddha, she bathed in the hot springs, recovered from her illness, and regained her beauty

 Panoramic view of Onogawa Onsen ©Yamagata Prefecture

-During the Sengoku period, it was used as a hot spring by the Date family, and later became one of the hot springs frequented by the Uesugi family of the Yonezawa domain.
-Additionally, since Onogawa Onsen's source water contains a lot of salt, a salt factory was built by Yozan Uesugi to extract salt from the hot spring water.
-Onogawa Onsen's spring quality is a sulfur, sodium, and calcium chloride spring, but it seems that the salt concentration was higher in the Edo period than it is now.
+During the Sengoku period, it was a hot spring frequented by the Date clan, and later became one of the hot springs frequented by the Uesugi clan of the Yonezawa domain.
+Also, because the source of Onogawa Onsen contains a lot of salt, a saltworks was built by Uesugi Yozan to extract salt from the hot spring water.
+The spring quality of Onogawa Onsen is a sulfur-containing, sodium-calcium chloride spring, but it seems that the salt concentration was higher during the Edo period than it is today

-Onogawa Onsen winter tradition “Kamakura Village” ©Yamagata Prefecture
+Onogawa Onsen's winter scenery, "Kamakura Village" ©Yamagata Prefecture

-There are 13 accommodations in Onogawa Onsen.
-Founded in the Muromachi period, it is said to be the first inn in Onogawa Onsen, and there is a wide variety of inns, including Ogiya Ryokan, which is still in use in a building from the Meiji period, as well as luxury inns with rooms with open-air baths, and inns with homely hospitality.
-You can choose according to your budget and purpose.
-There are two public baths, and there are many popular events such as the firefly festival in summer, rice field art in autumn, and Kamakura Village in winter.
+There are 13 inns in Onogawa Onsen.
+Founded in the Muromachi period, Ogiya Ryokan is said to be the first inn in Onogawa Onsen, and its Meiji-era building is still in use.
+There's a wide variety of inns to choose from, ranging from luxury inns with rooms with open-air baths to inns offering homely hospitality, so you can choose one that suits your budget and purpose.
+There are also two public baths, and there are plenty of popular events, such as the summer Firefly Festival, autumn rice field art, and winter Kamakura Village

 Shared Bath Amayu